 Status: Rare casual spring migrant statewide.
-Rare regular fall migrant statewide.
+Uncommon regular fall migrant statewide.
 Rare casual winter visitor.
 Accidental in summer.

 Documentation: Specimen: UNSM ZM7675, 1904 Omaha, Douglas Co.

-Taxonomy: The two former subspecies of Black Scoter M. nigra, were raised to species status, the American subspecies retaining the English name Black Scoter as M. americana and the Eurasian species Common Scoter M. nigra (Chesser et al 2017).
+Taxonomy: The two former subspecies of Black Scoter M. nigra, nigra and americana, were raised to species status, the American taxon M. americana (oddly) retaining the name Black Scoter and the Eurasian taxon M. nigra renamed Common Scoter (Chesser et al 2017).